 2. Go responsive

 This is not a trend.
 Mobile devices aren’t going anywhere.
 In fact, mobile devices overtook desktop use years ago, and they’re only continuing to grow in popularity.
 Google now penalizes sites that are not mobile-friendly, meaning your website is less likely to show in search results.
-Bottom line: your site needs to be optimized for mobile, or you risk losing out on leads and business.
+Bottom line: your website design needs to be optimized for mobile, or you risk losing out on leads and business.

 3. Make it easy to contact you